volumio/volumio-os/CONTRIBUTING.md

 ## Community

-You can chat with the core team on [our community](https://community.volumio.com/)
+You can chat with the core team and other contributors on [our community forums](https://community.volumio.com/).

 ## Questions?

 If you have questions about the contribution process, please open an issue or ask in the community forums.
+We're here to help!

+## Intellectual Property

+By contributing to this project, you agree to assign all intellectual property rights of your contribution to **Volumio SRL**.
+This includes, but is not limited to, any code, documentation, designs, or other materials you submit via pull requests, issues, or any other means.
+This assignment allows Volumio SRL to maintain, distribute, and license the project effectively while ensuring the project can continue to grow and evolve.
+If you have any questions or concerns about this policy, please contact us before submitting your contribution.

+Thank you for contributing to Volumio!